-With so much at stake, inaction comes with increasing consequences.
-CMOs must be energized to take the lead and revitalize growth to our industry.
-As the voice of the marketer, ANA challenges CMOs to make a commitment to come together and use that force for growth.
+The CMOs must be activated to take the lead and revitalize growth to our industry.
+As the voice of the marketer, ANA challenges CMOs to come together as a community and use its force for growth.

-The ANA and its Board of Directors have established an agenda for chief marketers across four strategic platforms.
+The ANA and its Board of Directors have established a growth agenda for chief marketers across five strategic platforms:

 - Marketing Excellence